 - 1. Students who are currently enrolled in a traditional degree program may not complete their major using the online program unless their education is interrupted and they are unable to complete the traditional program.
 Exceptions are made at the discretion of the BSW Program Director in consultation with the Academic Dean. - 2.
 A minimum of 45 semester hours of undergraduate credit with a minimum GPA of 2.5 is required.
 Credit will not be awarded for grades below C or for duplicate and remedial courses.
 The 45 hours must include courses to satisfy the following GER: - a.
 Language and Literature (18 hours): English writing (6), literature (3), modern language (3), speech (3), additional language or upper-literature (3). - b.Fine Arts (9 hours): art, music, or theater with no more than 6 hours in any area. - c.
-Natural Science and Mathematics (9 hours): Must include Introduction to Biology (3); college algebra (Mth 111 or 112), or higher math (3); computer science GER (3). - d.
+Natural Science and Mathematics (9 hours): Must include Introduction to Biology (3) or a transferred Human Anatomy/Physiology 1, 2, or 3 course; college algebra (Mth 111 or 112) or other college-level GER math (3); computer science GER (3). - d.
 Theology and Philosophy (9 hours): theology (6), philosophy (3). - e.
 Social and Behavioral Science (3 hours): global history. - f.
 NOTE: Other requirements for Social and Behavioral Science GER will be met through major and related subject requirements.
 Upper-division GER will be met by the program's SW 310 and an upper-division GER from another discipline.